 How to Choose the Right Titanium Grade?

-Choosing the right titanium grade comes with the understanding of the different properties of titanium grades and how they will contribute to the project.
+Choosing the right titanium grade comes with an understanding of the different properties of titanium grades and how they will contribute to the project.
 Below are a few factors to consider when choosing the right titanium grade for rapid prototyping

 · Mechanical Properties

 Do you want a pure titanium grade or an alloyed one?
 The type of titanium you choose will play a huge role in the mechanical properties you get.
-For example, if you are looking for products to use in a corrosive environment, the best grade is the pure titanium grade.
-If you are also thinking of hardness in pure titanium grade, the grade 4 titanium is the best to use.
+For example, if you are looking for products to use in a corrosive environment, the best grade is pure titanium grade.
+If you are also thinking of hardness in pure titanium grade, grade 4 titanium is the best to use.

 · Environment Of Use